-The country has worked hard to equip itself with state-of-the-art infrastructures capable of fostering the future growth of the economy.
+The country has worked hard to equip itself with stateof-the-art infrastructures capable of fostering the future growth of the economy.
 This has been done alongside a major commitment to R&D.

 Switzerland provides great political and economic stability and freedom and boasts one of the highest GDPs per capita worldwide.
-The Swiss economy and legal framework are very business- and innovation-friendly and offer good protection of the investments.
+The Swiss economy and legal framework are very business-friendly and innovation-friendly and offer good protection of the investments.
 The reliable judicial system enables an efficient and dependable resolution of legal disputes.
 Switzerland offers highly skilled workforce with Swiss universities achieving high placings in international rankings as well as a well-respected dual educational system.
 The Swiss franc has proven to be one of the most stable currencies worldwide.

 Switzerland is highly regarded as a well-connected international financial and business centre with global outreach.
 Not being an EU Member, Switzerland has concluded a comprehensive network of bilateral agreements.
-Switzerland ranks 1st on the 2023 Globalisation Index, which measures the economic, social and political dimensions of the globalization of nation states.
+Switzerland ranks 2nd on the 2024 Globalisation Index, which measures the economic, social and political dimensions of the globalization of nation states.

 The UK benefits from a well-developed and respected legal and commercial environment, which has continued to be attractive to business throughout its history.

 Features that benefit businesses established in the UK include its established corporate support network of professional advisors and institutions, and a strong, independent judiciary.

-Currently, the UK ranks 2nd on the 2024 Global Cities Index (Schroders), 7th on the 2023 Globalisation Index (KOF Swiss Economic Institute), and 4th in the Global Innovation Index 2023 (World Intellectual Property Organisation).
+Currently, the UK ranks 2nd on the 2024 Global Cities Index (Schroders), 4th on the 2024 Globalisation Index (KOF Swiss Economic Institute), and 5th in the Global Innovation Index 2024 (World Intellectual Property Organisation).

-1.2 Location, logistics and infrastructure
+Location, logistics and infrastructure